-In this packet, you will learn more about the scientific idea of density.
 In order to understand density, it is important to understand something called matter.
 Matter is an important concept in chemistry and physics.
 Understanding matter is actually the basis for all sciences.
 But what is matter?

 Here is an everyday definition: Matter is STUFF in the world.
 For example, water, people, clothes, phones, grass, food, metal, and air are all examples of matter.